Education

 Schell Games to Launch HistoryMaker VR in Steam

-In July 2020, Schell Games, a software firm headquartered in the U.S., announced that HistoryMaker VR, its content creation theater tool for classrooms will be available in Steam next month.
+In July 2020, Schell Games, a software firm headquartered in the U.S., announced that HistoryMaker VR, its content creation theater tool for classrooms will be available on Steam next month.
 Steam is a video game digital distribution service.
 HistoryMaker VR is a new educational tool that would enable users to embody several renowned figures from U.S. history.
-You can step into the shoes of Supreme Court Justice Sonia Sotomayor or founding father Benjamin Franklin and give out speeches using multiple features.
+You can step into the shoes of Supreme Court Justice Sonia Sotomayor or Founding Father Benjamin Franklin and give speeches using multiple features.

 Sublime to Introduce Immersive Learning Platform Called Edify